Tu1026/COVID19_Tweets_Dataset/README.md

 * Consider using tools such as the [Hydrator](https://github.com/DocNow/hydrator) and [Twarc](https://github.com/DocNow/twarc) to rehydrate the tweet-IDs i.e. to fetch tweet data associated with the tweet-IDs using Twitter's API.
 * Tweets deleted after our initial collection may still be present in our dataset, but their details can no longer be retrieved by using Twitter's API.
 * We are working on publishing the estimates on the number of deleted tweets in our dataset.
-* [Chen et al., 2020](#chen) has published a dataset, similar to ours, contatining tweet-IDs relating to the novel coronavirus.
+* [Chen et al., 2020](#chen) has published a dataset, similar to ours, containing tweet-IDs relating to the novel coronavirus.
 For those looking for an even larger dataset than ours, merging the two datasets is a valid option.
 ## Hydrating Tweets

 The Twitter API's rate limits pose an issue to fetch data from tweed-IDs.
 So, we recommended using Hydrator to convert the list of tweed-IDs, into a CSV file containing all data and meta-data relating to the tweets.
 Hydrator also manages Twitter API Rate Limits for you.

-For those who prefer a command line interface over a GUI, we recommend using Twarc.
+For those who prefer a command-line interface over a GUI, we recommend using Twarc.

 ### Using [Hydrator](https://github.com/DocNow/hydrator)
 Follow the instructions on the [Hydrator github repository](https://github.com/DocNow/hydrator).